* March Only! Free Saint Patrick Ebook Here.

 See our Rosary coloring pages for the Presentation and pictures for other feast days.

 What is Lent?
 The Lent season is the 40 days leading to Holy Week and Easter Sunday.
 Lent begins on Ash Wednesday and runs through Holy Saturday ending with the Easter Vigil Mass.
 Palm Sunday starts the last week of Lent, Holy Week, which ends with Good Friday.
 Catholic Lent traditions include Lent fasting, prayers for Lent, and giving something up for Lent.
-See our Lent Activities For Children, too.
+See our Lent and Catholic Liturgical Calendar Activities for Children, too.

 Easter Sunday is the most important feast of the Catholic religion since it is the anniversary of Jesus' rising by His own power, the very fulfilling of the Testament of His Word, the proof that He is God.
 We have Printable Easter Coloring Pages.